microsoft/CameraTraps/megadetector.md

 ### 2. Download the MegaDetector model(s)

 Download one or more MegaDetector model files ([MDv5a](https://github.com/microsoft/CameraTraps/releases/download/v5.0/md_v5a.0.0.pt), [MDv5b](https://github.com/microsoft/CameraTraps/releases/download/v5.0/md_v5b.0.0.pt), and/or [MDv4](https://lilablobssc.blob.core.windows.net/models/camera_traps/megadetector/md_v4.1.0/md_v4.1.0.pb)) to your computer.
-These instructions will assume that you have downloaded MegaDetector to a folder called "c:\megadetector", but if you put it somewhere else, that's fine, just be sure to change it in the steps below that point to a model file.
-If you don't care where it goes, and you don't know yet which version you want to use, you'll have an easier time working through these instructions if you download [MDv5a](https://github.com/microsoft/CameraTraps/releases/download/v5.0/md_v5a.0.0.pt) to a folder called "c:\megadetector", i.e. if the model file lives at "c:\megadetector\md_v5a.0.0.pt".
+These instructions will assume that you have downloaded MegaDetector to a folder called "c:\megadetector" (on Windows) or to a folder called "megadetector" within your home folder (on Linux/Mac), but if you put it somewhere else, that's fine, just be sure to change it in the steps below that point to a model file.
+If you don't care where it goes, and you don't know yet which version you want to use, you'll have an easier time working through these instructions if you download [MDv5a](https://github.com/microsoft/CameraTraps/releases/download/v5.0/md_v5a.0.0.pt) to those folders, i.e. if the model file lives at "c:\megadetector\md_v5a.0.0.pt" (on Windows) or "/Users/your-user-name/megadetector/md_v5a.0.0pt" (on Mac).

 The instructions below will assume that you are using MDv5a; one step will be slightly different for MDv4, but we'll call that out when we get there.